 Docslomi. with CLIConfiguration

-CLI Configuration
+Configuration

-Configuration File
+Configuration methods

-Create a lomi.config.json in your project root:
+Create a lomi.config.json in your project root for project-level CLI behavior settings (not SDK keys):

 {